Open-independent, open-locating-dominating sets: structural aspects of some classes of graphs: -tidy graphs

 The following two theorems settle which spiders and quasi-spiders have an $OLD_{oind}$-set.
 Let the graph in Figure \ref{fig:spider4} be denoted by $Z$.

-\begin{restatable}{mytheorem}{spidernotOO} No spider has an $OLD_{oind}$-set. \end{restatable} \begin{proof} Let $G = (V(G),E(G))$ be a spider with $V(G)$ partitioned into $(C,X,H)$, where $|C|=|X| =k \geq2$.
-For a proof by contradiction suppose that $G$ has an $OLD_{oind}$-set $S \subseteq V(G)$.
-We consider the subgraph $G[C \cup X]$ and show that $S$ is either not an open-independent set, or else is not an open-dominating set.
+\begin{restatable}{mytheorem}{spidernotOO} No spider has an $OLD_{oind}$-set. \end{restatable} \begin{proof} Let $G = (V(G),E(G))$ be a spider with vertex set $V(G)$ partitioned into $(C,X,H)$, where $|C|=|X| =k \geq2$.
+For a proof by contradiction, suppose that $G$ has an $OLD_{oind}$-set $S \subseteq V(G)$.
+We consider the subgraph $G[C \cup X]$ and show that either $S$ is not an open-independent set or $S$ is not an open-dominating set.
 As the cases $H\neq \emptyset$ and $H=\emptyset$ are analogous, they are not considered further in the following proof.
-If $G$ is thin it contains at least two pendant vertices, say $x_i,x_j \in X$ and thus $c_i,c_j \in S$.
-If $x_i$ (resp. $x_j$) is not in $S$, it is dominated once, otherwise, as $C$ is a clique, $c_i,c_j$ are adjacent in $C$ and thus, $S$ cannot be open-independent.
+If $G$ is thin it contains at least two pendant vertices in $X$ say, $x_i$ and $x_j$.
+If both $x_i,x_j \in S$, then both $c_i,c_j \in S$.
+As $C$ is a clique, $c_i$ and $c_j$ are adjacent in $C$ and thus, $c_i$($c_j$) is open-dominated by both $x_i$ and $c_j$($x_j$ and $c_i$).
+By Theorem \ref{OO-general}(i), $S$ cannot be an $OLD_{oind}$-set.
+If at least one of $x_i,x_j \notin S$, then that vertex cannot be open-dominated by $S$ at least twice.
+By Theorem \ref{OO-general}(ii), $S$ cannot be an $OLD_{oind}$-set.
 Suppose instead that $G$ is thick.
-If $k=2$, then $G$ is isomorphic to a thin spider.
+If $k=2$, then $G$ is isomorphic to a thin spider and the result follows.
 So, assume that $k\geq3$.
 As $C$ is a clique, $|C \cap S| \leq 2$, and the following three subcases demonstrate that $S$ is not open-dominating. \begin{enumerate} [topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item If $C \cap S = \emptyset$, each $x_i \in X$ must belong to $S$, but no $x_i$ is open-dominated by any vertex in $S$.

 \item If $|C \cap S| = 1$, say $c_i \in S$ for a unique $i \in [k]$ then, as $G$ is thick, $x_i$ is not open-dominated by $c_i$.
 Whether or not $x_i \in S$, $x_i$ is not open-dominated by any member of $S$.